Load balancing (computing): Persistence

 Another solution is to keep the per-session data in a database.
-This is generally bad for performance because it increases the load on the database: the database is best used to store information less transient than per-session data.
+This can reduce performance because it increases the load on the database: the database is best used to store information less transient than per-session data.
 To prevent a database from becoming a single point of failure, and to improve scalability, the database is often replicated across multiple machines, and load balancing is used to spread the query load across those replicas.
 Microsoft's ASP.net State Server technology is an example of a session database.
 All servers in a web farm store their session data on State Server and any server in the farm can retrieve the data.

-In the very common case where the client is a web browser, a simple but efficient approach is to store the per-session data in the browser itself.
+When the client is a web browser, one approach is to store the per-session data in the browser itself.
 One way to achieve this is to use a browser cookie, suitably time-stamped and encrypted.
 Another is URL rewriting.
 Storing session data on the client is generally the preferred solution: then the load balancer is free to pick any backend server to handle a request.
-However, this method of state-data handling is poorly suited to some complex business logic scenarios, where session state payload is big and recomputing it with every request on a server is not feasible.
+However, this method of state-data handling may be unsuitable for some complex business logic scenarios, where the session state payload is large and recomputing it with every request on a server is not feasible.
 URL rewriting has major security issues because the end-user can easily alter the submitted URL and thus change session streams.

 Yet another solution to storing persistent data is to associate a name with each block of data, and use a distributed hash table to pseudo-randomly assign that name to one of the available servers, and then store that block of data in the assigned server.